JohnRDOrazio/SimpleAPI/README.md

 The SimpleAPI does not create or handle routes (for now at least).
 This should be handled by your own API implementation.

-The SimpleAPI does not handle internationalization or localization of your response: this should be handled by your own API implementation.
+The SimpleAPI does not handle internationalization or localization of your response: this should be handled by your own API implementation, using the included SampleAPI middleware.

 ## What the SimpleAPI IS
 The SimpleAPI simply handles detection of Request methods and Accept headers,